 If you stay at hostels in Mexico City, you should have no trouble meeting other solo travelers to explore the city alongside.
 There is safety in numbers!
-If you’re having trouble meeting people to travel with, consider booking guided group tours which are usually pretty affordable.
+If you’re having trouble meeting people to travel with, consider booking guided group tours in Mexico City which are usually pretty affordable.

 Otherwise, follow the basic Mexico safety guidelines for any solo-travel trip.
 Watch your belongings closely and don’t carry too much cash.
 Don’t wear flashy clothes or expensive jewelry so that you avoid making yourself a target for theft.
 Keep in touch with someone at home and have regular check-ins with family and friends.
 If you’re going out at night, let someone know where you are going and when they can expect you back.

 Related read: For plenty of awesome group tour ideas, check out our ultimate list of things to do in Mexico!

 Most solo female travelers in Mexico City won’t have any safety issues, but it is still important if you’re traveling alone to use extra caution.
 Absolutely don’t go out at night by yourself, and you might want to stick with a group even during the daylight hours in some areas.